ryanw3bb/tetris-ai/README.md

 # Tetris AI
 Training AI to play Tetris using Unity's Reinforcement Learning package ML-Agents.
 The SAC training algorithm was used for training with other hyperparameters defined in trainer_config.yaml.
-Top recorded high score is 460260.

 ## Demo
 ![gif](tetris.gif)